-When we started backpacking early 2015, we became addicted.
+When we started backpacking in early 2015, we became addicted.
 The spots you could reach that did not have vehicle access were breathtaking.
-Your mind settles and you are able to take in the fresh air and just be in the presence of something that seems lost within a busy life.
-I remember this one spot, it was over 2 hours of uphill switchbacks, it felt brutal with our packs.
-When we arrived to this glacier fed lake with mountain views, I realized I could have done it a hundred times over.
+Your mind settles and you are able to take in the fresh air and be in the presence of something that seems lost within a busy life.
+I remember one spot, it was over 2 hours of uphill switchbacks, it felt brutal with our packs.
+When we arrived at this glacier-fed lake with mountain views, I realized I could have done it a hundred times over.
 Let me tell you, so could the dogs.
-Backpacking with dogs is easy, they are like machines.
-When we exit the truck, the dogs are full of energy, so excited to get going.
+Backpacking with dogs is easy, they are machines.
+As soon as we exit the truck, the dogs are full of energy; so excited to get going.
 By the time you reach your spot to set up camp for the night, they are exhausted, ready to sit by the fire and get a rested sleep in the tent.

-Just like with us, exercise, being outdoors, fresh air, does our health good, it does for our dogs too.
+Just like us, exercise, being outdoors and fresh air do our dogs’ health good.
 Before a planned backpacking trip, we make a list of all the essentials we need to have a comfortable and safe time.
 This is no different for dogs.
 They too have essentials they require to be comfortable and safe.
-That’s why I created this list.
+Hence the reason behind this list.

 The 10 Essentials for Backpacking with Dogs

 - Navigation: Leash

 - Sun protection: Cooling jacket: They wear a fur coat all the time.
 Keep them cool in hot weather

 - Safety: Bells and lights to help keep track of your dog and keep other hikers and wildlife aware.
 ID tags

 - Fire: Toys for distractions while you do crucial tasks.

 - Repair Kit and Tools: Repair the trail with poop bags and trowel.